Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System: Methods

 \subsection{Extended source contributions}

 Even though these observations were obtained with the ACA, which maximizes sensitivity to large angular scales for an ALMA map given the comet geometry, the interferometric response still imposes a finite effective aperture set by the synthesized beam.
-We estimate an aperture radius by approximating the beam as a 2D Gaussian with an effective FWHM defined as $\mathrm{BMEAN}=\sqrt{\mathrm{BMAJ}\times\mathrm{BMIN}}$.
+We estimate an aperture radius by approximating the beam as a 2D Gaussian with an effective full width at half maximum (FWHM) defined as $\mathrm{BMEAN}=\sqrt{\mathrm{BMAJ}\times\mathrm{BMIN}}$, where BMAJ and BMIN are the FWHM of the major and minor axes of the restoring beam, respectively.
 We then adopt an effective radius of $3\sigma$ (enclosing 99.7$\%$ of the Gaussian), with $\sigma=\mathrm{FWHM}/2.3548$.
 For the Band 6 HDO and CH$_3$OH data, $\mathrm{BMEAN}=5.26''$; for Band 5 CH$_3$OH, $\mathrm{BMEAN}=7.71''$; and for Band 5 H$_2$O, $\mathrm{BMEAN}=8.10''$.
 At the comet’s geocentric distance, these correspond to effective radii of approximately 11000 km, 16000 km, and 17000 km.
 Our forward model accounts for the finite synthesized beam, so the reported $Q$ values correspond to total production rates under the assumption of nucleus-driven sublimation, not the production contained within the beam.
 Howevever, our apertures remain smaller than the characteristic spatial extent of a cometary coma, so any extended production component on larger scales would be filtered out or strongly down-weighted in our extracted spectra.
-The moment-0 maps for HDO and CH$_3$OH (Figure~\ref{fig:moment0_maps}) are consistent with emission mostly centered on the nucleus.
-Independent SUBLIME 3D modeling performed directly in the visibility domain likewise finds that the HDO data is consistent with direct sublimation from the nucleus, while CH$_3$OH likely includes contributions from distributed sources (Cordiner et al., in prep.), consistent with the parent scale length of $>258$ km determined by \cite{Roth:2025arXiv}.
+The moment-0 maps for HDO and CH$_3$OH (Figure~1) are consistent with emission mostly centered on the nucleus.
+Independent SUBLIME 3D modeling performed directly in the visibility domain likewise finds that the HDO data is consistent with direct sublimation from the nucleus, while CH$_3$OH probably includes contributions from distributed sources (M.A.C. et al., manuscript in preparation), consistent with the parent scale length of $>258$ km determined by ref. \cite{Roth:2026ApJ}.